dojo/docs/util/doh.rst

 ``util/doh/runner.html?test=dojo/tests/date``

 This instructs the runner to look in dojo/tests and run the tests inside the file date.js.

-.. [#pywebserver] If you don't yet have a web server running, but you do have Python installed, you can get the tests running in a browser by ensuring you are in the directory that contains the dojo directory, then running:

-  ``python -m SimpleHTTPServer &``

-  or if you have Python 3:

-  ``python3 -m http.server &``

-  This starts a temporary web server, serving all the files in the current directory.

-  You can then launch your browser to http://localhost:8000/util/doh.runner.html to see the tests running.

-  Note, however, that some tests will fail because they rely on PHP scripts, which are not supported in this simple web server.

 Testing your own code
 ~~~~~~~~~~~~~~~~~~~~~